 Phoenix is a very small village located in the state of New York.
 With a population of 2,212 people and two associated neighborhoods, Phoenix is the 557th largest community in New York.
-Phoenix has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Phoenix was built prior to World War II, making it one of the older and more historic villages in the country.

 Also of interest is that Phoenix has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Phoenix citizens is substantially higher than the typical US community, as 29.77% of adults in Phoenix have at least a bachelor's degree.
+The overall education level of Phoenix citizens is substantially higher than the typical US community, as 29.77% of adults in Phoenix have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Phoenix in 2022 was $28,609, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,436 for a family of four.
 However, Phoenix contains both very wealthy and poor people as well.